 The Mosel Valley

 Known as La Moselle in nearby France, the Mosel River weaves a snakelike path through the mountains west of the Rhineland.
-It doesn't have the Rhine's dramatic scenery, but we somehow prefer it, with its vineyards, castles, and fortresses that attract far fewer visitors.
+The Mosel doesn't have the Rhine's dramatic scenery, but we somehow prefer it, with its vineyards, castles, and fortresses that attract far fewer visitors.
 The swift-moving Rhine is filled with commercial traffic, but the Mosel is slow-moving, tranquil, and inviting, dotted with sleepy wine towns where you can sample some of the world's greatest vintages.
 Trains rumble all night along the Rhine, but not on the Mosel.
 (The inevitable tour buses do get through, however.)
 The best time to visit is during the annual fall grape harvest, centering in Cochem or Bernkastel-Kues.
 We've saved the best of this area for last: Near the Luxembourg border lies Trier, one of Europe's most fascinating antiques and the oldest city in Germany; it existed 1,300 years before Rome.
 Trier is a virtual theme park of Roman culture and architecture.

 Lower Saxony & North Hesse: The Fairy-Tale Road